mpickem/hdf5_wrapper/README.md

 * `character(len=*)`

 Attributes can be attached to both groups and datasets.
 For this reason we forgo automatic parent group creation.
-Any non-existance of objects will trigger an error.
+Any non-existence of objects will trigger an error.
 Please note that the written strings will be byte strings within Python.

 ```